TeamWau/speedtutils/src/for_devs.md

 This file provides some basic information and style guidelines intended for programmers on the speedutils project.
 To keep some uniformity, we need to have some standard code styling.

-For standard C code, please follow this structure (with some variation; not putting an extra space between parentheses and their contents is fine):
+For standard C code, please follow this structure (or some variation; not putting an extra space between parentheses and their contents is fine):

     /* Adds arg1 with arg2 */
     int function( int arg1, int arg2 ) {